Updated June 2026 · FDIC Call Report Q2 2024

 Banks in Texas

 321 FDIC-insured banks are chartered in Texas, holding $839.6B in combined assets.
-The state-wide average Bank Health Score is 74/100 (B), built from quarterly FDIC Call Report data on capital, loan quality, liquidity, and profitability.
+The state-wide average Bank Health Score is 85/100 (A), built from quarterly FDIC Call Report data on capital, loan quality, liquidity, and profitability.

-Top bank by assets: Arrowhead Bank.
-10 banks in Texas flagged as at-risk; the state-level rollup reflects average performance across the cohort.
+The largest bank by total assets in Texas is Arrowhead Bank.
+10 banks are flagged as at-risk under the BankHealth rubric — typically a low share for a state with strong average scores.
 Each bank below links to its full BankHealth profile — Tier 1 capital ratio, non-performing loan ratio, liquidity ratio, ROA, multi-quarter trend, and the composite grade breakdown.
 Cross-bank comparisons within the same state are most useful when controlling for size class.

 Texas's Banking Sector